webarch-coop/ansible-role-element/README.md

 # Webarchitects Element Ansible role

-An Ansible role to install and configure the [Element](https://github.com/vector-im/element-web) Matrix web client.
+An Ansible role to install and configure the [Element](https://github.com/vector-im/element-web) Matrix web client, see also the [synapse-server](https://git.coop/webarch/synapse-server) repo for an example of how to use this role.

-## Defaults
+## Role variables

-The following [defaults/main.yml](defaults/main.yml) are defined:
+See the [defaults/main.yml](defaults/main.yml) file for the default variables and [meta/argument_spacs.yml](meta/argument_specs.yml) for the variable specification.

 ### element